 Quick Summary: If you're looking for the best cordless vacuum cleaner for pet hair, the Dyson V8 Animal is our #1 pick.
 It's expensive, but if you buy it you won't be disappointed.
-If your home has lots of hardwood floors, we recommend spending a bit extra for the V8 Absolute, as this includes the excellent soft roller floor head.
+If your home has lots of hardwood floors, we recommend spending a bit extra for the soft roller cleaner head.

 2. Vax H85-GA-P18 Gator Pet

-If you need a small cordless pet vacuum for spot cleaning rather than getting rid of hair throughout your home, the Vax H85-GA-P18 could be the perfect option.
+If you need a small cordless pet vacuum for spot cleaning, the Vax H85-GA-P18 could be the perfect option.